neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_6_Context_Providers/README.md

-# Lab 6 - MAF Context Providers
+# Lab 6 - Neo4j Context Providers for MAF

-In this lab, you'll learn how to use **context providers** with the Microsoft Agent Framework (MAF) to automatically inject knowledge graph context into agent conversations.
-Instead of defining tools that the agent must explicitly call, context providers run automatically before each agent invocation, enriching the LLM with relevant information from your Neo4j knowledge graph.

-## What is Neo4jContextProvider?
+In Lab 5, you learned what context providers are and how they work in the Microsoft Agent Framework.
+In this lab and the next, you'll put that knowledge to work with two Neo4j context provider packages that give agents automatic access to knowledge graphs and persistent memory.

+## Two Neo4j Context Providers

+### 1. `agent-framework-neo4j` — Knowledge Graph Retrieval (This Lab)

+The [`agent-framework-neo4j`](https://github.com/neo4j-labs/neo4j-maf-provider) package provides `Neo4jContextProvider`, a MAF context provider that connects your agent to a Neo4j knowledge graph.
+Before each LLM invocation, it automatically searches for relevant content — using vector, fulltext, or hybrid search — and injects the results into the agent's context window.
+Its most distinctive capability is **graph enrichment**: after the initial search finds matching nodes, a custom Cypher query traverses relationships to pull in related entities (companies, products, risk factors, executives), giving the LLM structured context alongside the matched text.

+### 2. `neo4j-agent-memory` — Persistent Agent Memory (Lab 7)

+The [`neo4j-agent-memory`](https://github.com/neo4j-labs/agent-memory) package provides a graph-native memory system for AI agents.
+It stores conversations, builds knowledge graphs from interactions, and enables agents to learn from their own reasoning.
+The package offers three memory types — **short-term** (conversation history), **long-term** (facts, preferences, and entities), and **reasoning** (traces and tool usage patterns) — all backed by Neo4j.
+Its MAF context provider automatically injects relevant memories before each invocation and extracts new memories afterward.

+---

+## `Neo4jContextProvider` in Detail

-The notebooks in this lab use `Neo4jContextProvider` from the [`agent-framework-neo4j`](https://github.com/neo4j-labs/agent-framework-neo4j) package.
-It's a MAF context provider that connects your agent to a Neo4j knowledge graph, automatically searching for relevant content and injecting it into the LLM's context window before every invocation.
+The notebooks in this lab use `Neo4jContextProvider` from `agent-framework-neo4j`.
+It connects your agent to a Neo4j knowledge graph, automatically searching for relevant content and injecting it into the LLM's context window before every invocation.

 ### How It Works